dhyanagni2001-commits/Agentic-AI-Healthcare-Intelligence-System/README.md

 All endpoints are available on both the production FastAPI server and the lightweight stdlib server.

 ### GET `/health`
-Returns server status and whether the index is ready.
+Returns server status and whether the index is ready and working well.

 ### GET `/stats`
 Dataset-wide statistics: total hospitals, states covered, emergency services coverage, doctor totals, type distribution.